hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 should love the terrible and the painful as well.
 A father loves the child, even when he is giving him trouble.

 Shri Krishna was God, incarnated to save mankind.
-Gopi-Lilâ (his disport with the cowherd maids) is the acme of the religion of love in which individuality vanishes and there is communion.
-It is in this Lila that Shri Krishna shows what he preaches in the Gitâ: "Give up every other tie for me."
-Go and take shelter under Vrindâvana-Lila to understand Bhakti.
+Gopi-Lilā (his disport with the cowherd maids) is the acme of the religion of love in which individuality vanishes and there is communion.
+It is in this Lila that Shri Krishna shows what he preaches in the Gitā: "Give up every other tie for me."
+Go and take shelter under Vrindāvana-Lila to understand Bhakti.
 On this subject a great number of books is extant.
 It is the religion of India.
 The larger number of Hindus follow Shri Krishna.